xingzhao-ji/trash-seg/README.md

 Please refer to the README files in ML-seg and website for the setup.
+Code: https://github.com/xingzhao-ji/trash-seg/tree/main

 # Zero Waste Bin Monitoring System